 Keep your insurer informed

-Once your renos are completed and you’re ready to go back to a regular home insurance policy, make sure you tell your insurance provider about significant upgrades that have increased the home’s value.
+Once your home renovations are completed and you’re ready to go back to a regular home insurance policy, make sure you tell your insurance provider about significant upgrades that have increased the value of your home.
 Having higher replacement costs may cause your premiums to jump.
 But you don’t want to enjoy your glossy new granite countertops for a couple of weeks, have them damaged in a grease fire and then realize they’re not covered.

 How to bring down the cost of home insurance with renovations